zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

        .. type:: string
           :required: true

-     - The description of the payment you're creating.
+     - The description of the payment you are creating.
 This will be shown to the consumer on their card or bank statement when possible, and in any exports you generate.

        We recommend you use the order number so that you can always link the payment to the order.
 This is particularly